 The below guidance provides more concrete and advanced tips for sorting through, prioritizing and selecting photos for your dating profile.
 These are general rules of thumb and with everything in life there are exceptions to the rules.
 If you visit forums like Reddit you will get a range of opinions but each of those opinions lacks context about users experience, looks, demographics etc.

-Pro-tip: Ask tourists and strangers to take photos of you or ask if they would like help taking a photo.
+Pro-tip: Ask tourists and strangers to take photos of you or ask if they would like help to take a photo.
 You will never see them again and chances are they can take a better photo of you than you can yourself.
 Avoid selfies though when possible.

 Group Photo / Social Environment